 The solution is to aerate.

-Aerating your lawn punches holes in the turf — you’ve probably seen those weird-looking dirt plugs sitting on grass — which relieves compaction and gives new seeds a safe place to germinate.
+Aerating your lawn punches holes in the turf.
+You've probably seen those weird-looking dirt plugs sitting on grass, which relieve compaction and give new seeds a safe place to germinate.

 You can rent an aeration machine, which is kind of like pushing a mower, and do the job yourself for $40 to $80.
-But if you’ve got better things to do, you can pay a lawn service to do it for you for about $110 per 5,000 square feet.
+But if you've got better things to do, you can pay a lawn service to do it for you for about $174 to $570 per 5,000 square feet.

 Horticulturist, Smithsonian Gardens, Washington, D.C.